- ‘The only co-operative operating in foster care’

 - ‘The co-operative has a group of dedicated carers in the East’

 - ‘The FCC is a member of Co-operativesUK’

-The Foster Care Co-operative is part of a small group of Not-For-Profit foster care agencies and the only co-operative operating in foster care.
-Any surplus income FCC makes is re-invested to provide more foster care support, more training and goes towards recruiting more foster carers who can offer a stable home environment to more children and to give them the chance of family life.
+The Foster Care Co-operative is part of a small group of not-for-profit foster care agencies and the only co-operative operating in foster care in the UK.
+Any surplus income FCC makes is re-invested to provide more foster care support and more training.

 FCC is now a UK wide organisation and, by striving to increase the total number of foster homes, this means there will be more trained and supported carers who can offer stable, loving family homes.